EtiamSani/Project-my-therapist-back/README.md

 ```
 npm install
 ```
-3. Environnement setup
+3. Environment setup:

-To set up the environnement make sur to creat a .env file at the root of the project.
-An exemple of the content to put in the .env file is avable .env.example
+To set up the environment, make sure to create a .env file at the root of the project.
+An example of the content to put in the .env file is available in .env.example.

-4. Initialization of the database
+4. Initialization of the database:

-Go to the file migration :
+Go to the migrations directory:
 ```
 cd migrations
 ```
-then type
+Then execute the following command:

 ```
 bash 1.init_db.sh